ToposInstitute/RelationalThinking-Book/chp3-schemas.md

 Now we want to add the closed loop conditions.
 We can express these as text...

+(Note how the order in which we write the arrows seems backwards from the order in which you would actually traverse those arrows along the route.
+Unfortunately this is the notational convention!
+One way to think of it is to read the symbol • as the word "after."
+So "V•S2" is understood to mean "V after S2.")

 IN the chapter on dynamical systems we saw how to start with a directed graph and then add addtiional data - states and update rules - to turn it into a a psecific dunamical system.
 In AlgebraicJulia we do something similar.
 We define the underlingying grpah and then add the commutativity conditions we want the underlying maps to statisfy.